Here are some important things to keep in mind before you take an ACCUPLACER test.

 If you have a documented disability, contact your school’s test center to find out what testing accommodations are available.

 Be sure to bring a photo ID to the test center.
 Your test center may require you to bring other items, so be sure to check with them before test day.

 Prepare for the Test

-Download practice ACCUPLACER tests and sample essay prompts and use the free study app to make sure you’re prepared for the tests.
+Download sample ACCUPLACER questions and sample essay prompts and register to take free practice tests to make sure you’re prepared for test day.

 Can I use calculators on the ACCUPLACER math tests?

 There are some questions that allow you to use an onscreen calculator; these questions will have a calculator icon in the top-right corner of the screen.
 You’re not allowed to bring a physical calculator into the test center or use handheld calculators on any ACCUPLACER Math test.

 Exception: Students who've been approved to use handheld calculators through an official accommodations request may use them in accordance with the approved accommodation.